MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **Expected Error Codes:**

-**- applicationTypeDoesNotExist:** - the provided value for the application family was not found
+**- applicationTypeDoesNotExist:** - the provided value for the application family wasn't found

 ### Get environment by application family and name